suixinsuo/olympus-protocol/docs/GettingStarted.md

 }
 ```

-In this basic implementation, the investor can only redeem all his investment at once.
-In the more complex situation, we need to decrease the counter when the balance becomes zero.
+In this basic implementation, the investor can only redeem all of his investment at once.
+In a more complex situation, we need to decrease the counter when the balance becomes zero.

-Compile the new derivative
+Compile the new template
 ==========================

-We have just made a new fund with new functions and now we need to get it ready for publishing.
+We have just made a new fund with new functions and now we need to get it ready for compilation.
 We have set some helper functions that you can find in our `packages.json` file.

 To compile just run